6 B2B Subscription Business Models That Have Proven Their Market Profitability

-- Clothing rental is gaining popularity in the membership arena, with American Eagle, Ann Taylor and Banana Republic throwing their names in the hat with StitchFix and Trunk Club.
+- Clothing rental is gaining popularity in the membership arena, with American Eagle, Ann Taylor, and the Banana Republic throwing their names in the hat with StitchFix and Trunk Club.
 Brands that offer clothing memberships see a 50% customer growth and a 100% increase in total customer spending.

 3. Subscribe and Save

 While one-time purchase options are still offered, customers can enjoy instant savings if they sign up to receive replenishment products at a lower price.
-The allure of this model is the money that can be saved over the long term.
+For the customer, the allure of this model is the money that can be saved over the long term.
 While the average order value (AOV) may be lower, subscribe and save businesses enjoy a higher customer lifetime value (CLV).

-Flexibility is a key component of a subscribe and save business.
-They often give subscribers discounts, the option to skip a month and the ability to change products.
+Flexibility is a key component of a subscribe and save the business.
+They often give subscribers discounts, the option to skip a month, and the ability to change products.